 Popular myths die hard.
 Although Jeffrey Burton Russell soundly thrashed the Flat Earth Myth, the news hasn't reached everyone.
 Generations living today grew up being taught the Flat Earth Myth as fact.
 They would have no reason to doubt that they were being taught the truth when they graduated, so they would have no reason to revisit what they were taught.
 That is why it is so easy to find famous figures in recent times who believed or believe the myth.
 These include Neil deGrasse Tyson (Flat Earth Tweets), George Bush Sr. [_7_] and Barack Obama ( Obama Speech 2012).
 This is another reminder that the best place to get your history of science is from a historian, not a scientist, TV personality or politician.

-During Galileo's stay in Arcetri he lived in a casa da signore, a landowner's villa.
-The villa, Villa Il Gioella, was named The Jewel because of the beautiful view.
-The villas in the hills surrounding Florence had been used for centuries by the rich of Florence to escape the oppressive summer heat of the city.
-Often, the villas would be larger than the owner's homes back in Florence.
-The location of the villa was considered very desirable since it made Galileo one of the closer neighbours to the summer palace of the Medicis.
-There is speculation that Galileo entertained guests regularly at the villa because his wine cellar had the equivalent of 1200 or more bottles (more than 5 large casks).
-Even Galileo, with his great love of wine, couldn't consume that much wine.
-Detailed knowledge of the size, layout and contents of Villa Il Gioella during Galileo's lifetime are known through the letters from his daughter and an inventory taken by his son on his death [_8_] .
+The photo above is an aerial view of Galileo's Villa Il Gioiello in Arcetri.
+It was a casa da signore, a landowner's villa.
+The villa was named The Jewel because of the beautiful view.
+Villas in the hills surrounding Florence had been used for centuries by the rich of Florence to escape the oppressive summer heat of the city.
+They were often larger than the owner's homes back in Florence.
+Arcetri was considered so beautiful that a few years before Galileo's arrival the Medicis had selected Arcetri as the site of their summer palace.
+Galileo's wine cellar at Villa Il Gioiello, stored the equivalent of 1200 bottles of wine.
+Detailed knowledge of the size, layout and contents of Villa Il Gioiello, during Galileo's lifetime are known through the letters from his daughter and an inventory taken by his son on his death [_8_] .